TWG-ABI/ABI-Training/week2/human-genomics/short-read-snv-analysis/variant-calling-brca1-tutorial.md

 ### 9. Annotation with VEP

 [Ensembl VEP](https://www.ensembl.org/info/docs/tools/vep/index.html) predicts the functional consequence of each variant and layers on clinical context.
-First install the offline cache once:

 ```bash
 # One-time: download the GRCh38 cache (large; pick the matching VEP version)